-When Will She Clean Up Her Act?!
+When Will She Clean Up Her Act?
 Joanna Krupa Posts Herself Bathing On Twitter

 “I don’t mind [stripping off for shoots] at all.
 I’m very proud of my body, I work really hard, I workout and try to stay in shape and eat healthy.
 I’m super proud of it and I believe if you have it you flaunt it!
 No matter what shape or size you are you should feel confident,” she has said.

-ising controversy.
+Her posts, of course, have not gone without a rising controversy.
 Just a little over two weeks ago, the Polish native kicked up a storm when she posted a saucy clip of herself wiggling her hips in what at first looked like her completely naked form.
 However, she was quick to let her fans know that she was wearing nude knickers.

 Home sweet home